vmoreg00/mosquito/README.md

 Run pyrad  with only the assembled reads.

 #2016-07-25
 Another way to evaluate mapping is  using a programme called Freebayes.
-It is a a bayesian genetic variant detector to find SNPs, indels, MNPS and complex events.
+It is a a bayesian genetic variant detector to find SNPs, indels, MNPs and complex events.
 It has a algorithm better than, for example samtools, because it calls variants based on the literal sequences of reads aligned to a particular target, not their precise alignment.